dipa96/shy/README.md

 *In my case, undecimus:// URL scheme detected and Jailbreak flag set to TRUE.*

-If you are curious, you can look up your error by adding this check in the code:
+If you are curious, I added this code snippet to help you identify your false positive for Jailbrek.
+Once you run the checks you can look in the Xcode console at your specific error.

 ```swift
         let jailbreakStatus = IOSSecuritySuite.amIJailbrokenWithFailMessage()